skydivin4ng3l/cepModelingMonitor/README.md

  ```shell script
  BUILD=1 ./deployment/dev/devenv.sh up --force-recreate kafka zookeeper kafdrop cepmodemon
 ```
-When Kafdrop Broker is reachable on [http://localhost:9001/](http://localhost:9001/) proceed with the **Start of CEPModeMon** and continue here
+When Kafdrop Broker is reachable on [http://localhost:9001/](http://localhost:9001/) proceed with the **Start Of CEPModeMon** and continue here

 2. In CEPModeMon click "Load"
 3. Choose ```./examples/CEPTA.json```